 Submissions are not anonymous.
 They should include author names and follow the exploratory papers template (Latex, RTF, or MS Word).
 The short papers and an auxiliary document (for demos only) should be submitted through the submission system.
 For any queries, please, do not hesitate to contact the ECSCW 2023 Posters & Demos Chairs at firstname.lastname@example.org.

 Manuscripts should be submitted using EasyChair.
-The link can be found TBA.
+See the link at the top of this page.

 Posters & Demos Chairs